If you or someone you know has a mental illness or needs assistance, there are ways to get help.

 Disabled Veterans National Foundation

-The Disabled Veterans National Foundation (DVNF) provides critically needed support to disabled and at-risk veterans who leave the military wounded—physically or psychologically—after defending our safety and our freedom.
+The Disabled Veterans National Foundation (DVNF) provides critically needed support to disabled and at-risk Veterans who leave the military wounded, physically or psychologically, after defending our nation.

 Domestic Violence Hotline